himalaya-quant/hq-synapse/README.md

 - [ ] Timeout per `.call()`
 - [ ] Auto-restart on crash
+- [ ] Create a better communication standard between python and node
 - [ ] Replace current python entrypoint file with a python library that will take a callback function (your script main function), and handles the messaging aspects under the hood.
 This will intimidate way less than seeing that big